 Roberts J.J., B.D.
 Best, L. Mannocci, E. Fujioka, P.N.
 Halpin, D.L.
 Palka, L.P.
 Garrison, K.D.
 Mullin, T.V.N.
 Cole, C.B.
 Khan, W.M.
 McLellan, D.A.
 Pabst, and G.G.
 Lockhart.
 2016.
 Habitat-based cetacean density models for the U.S. Atlantic and Gulf of Mexico.
 Scientific Reports 6: 22615. doi: 10.1038/srep22615.

 Source: Marine Geospatial Ecology Lab (MGEL) at Duke University.
-This product was developed by MGEL in collaboration with colleagues at the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS), the University of North Carolina, Wilmington (UNCW), the Virginia Aquarium and Marine Science Center (VAMSC), the Fish and Wildlife Research Institute (FWRI) of the Florida Fish and Wildlife Conservation Commission, and the Atlantic Marine Conservation Society.
-It was derived from habitat-based density models for cetaceans built from shipboard and aerial line transect surveys conducted at sea between 1992–2016 by the NMFS Northeast and Southeast Fisheries Science Centers, UNCW, VAMSC, the New Jersey Department of Environmental Protection, the Riverhead Foundation for Marine Research & Preservation, and multiple teams surveying for North Atlantic right whales in the southeast U.S., including those led by FWRI, New England Aquarium, and Wildlife Trust / EcoHealth Alliance / Sea to Shore Alliance.
+This product was developed by MGEL in collaboration with colleagues at the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS), the University of North Carolina, Wilmington (UNCW), the Virginia Aquarium & Marine Science Center (VAMSC), the Fish and Wildlife Research Institute (FWRI) of the Florida Fish and Wildlife Conservation Commission, and the Atlantic Marine Conservation Society.
+It was derived from habitat-based density models for cetaceans built from shipboard and aerial line transect surveys conducted at sea over more than two decades by the NMFS Northeast and Southeast Fisheries Science Centers, UNCW, VAMSC, the New Jersey Department of Environmental Protection, HDR Incorporated, Marine Conservation Research, FWRI, New England Aquarium, New York State Department of Environmental Conservation and TetraTech, Incorporated, and Wildlife Trust / EcoHealth Alliance / Sea to Shore Alliance.
 The UNCW surveys were funded by U.S. Navy Fleet Forces Command and NOAA.
 VAMSC surveys in Virginia were funded by the Virginia Coastal Zone Management Program at the Department of Environmental Quality through Task 1 of Grant NA12NOS4190027 and Task 95.02 of Grant NA13NOS4190135 from NOAA, under the Coastal Zone Management Act of 1972, as amended.
 The southeast U.S. right whale surveys were funded by NOAA, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the U.S. Navy, the Georgia Department of Natural Resources, the South Carolina State Port Authority, and the National Fish and Wildlife Foundation.
-The density models were initially developed with funding from the National Aeronautics and Space Administration and U.S. Navy Fleet Forces Command, and further elaborated with funding from the Northeast Regional Ocean Council.
+Funding for this project was provided by United States Fleet Forces Command and was managed on their behalf by Naval Facilities Engineering Systems Command Atlantic.
+Development of the model for North Atlantic right whale was co-funded by NOAA under a cooperative research agreement.
+The Northeast and Mid-Atlantic Regional Ocean Councils provided funding for summary product creation and data hosting services.
 For more information, please contact Jason Roberts (email@example.com).